Vyvyan baronets

-The Vyvyan Baronetcy of Trelowarren, Cornwall is a title in the Baronetage of England.
+The Vyvyan Baronetcy of Trelowarren, Cornwall, is a title in the Baronetage of England.
 It was created on 12 February 1645 for Richard Vyvyan, a member of Parliament for Penrhyn, Tregony and St Mawes and Master of the Mint.
 His eldest son, the second Baronet, represented St Mawes and Helston in the House of Commons.
 He was succeeded in 1697 by his son, the third Baronet, was a member of Parliament for Mitchell and Cornwall and a prominent Jacobite.
 The eighth Baronet sat as Conservative Member of Parliament for Cornwall, Okehampton, Bristol and Helston.
 His grandson, the tenth Baronet, was a Colonel in the British Army.
-As of 28 February 2014, the present Baronet has not successfully proven his succession and is therefore not on the Official Roll of the Baronetage, with the baronetcy considered dormant since 1995.
+As of 28 February 2014, the present Baronet has not successfully proven his succession and is therefore not on the Official Roll of the Baronetage, with the baronetcy officially considered dormant since 1995.

-The Royal Warrant of 1911 suggests that if a Baronetcy is Dormant or Vacant the Title should not be acknowledged; however in this case it was acknowledged.
-The London Gazette no 58640 Friday14 March 2008: Duchy of Cornwall "The Prince of Wales has been pleased to direct Letters Patent to be passed under the Privy Seal of His Royal Highness appointing Sir Ralph Ferrers Alexander Vyvyan Bt of Trelowarren, Helston in the County of Cornwall, High Sheriff of Corwall."

 The family seat is Trelowarren, near Mawgan, Cornwall.

+The Royal Warrant of 1911 which governs the recognition of baronetcies suggests that if a baronetcy is dormant or vacant the title should not be acknowledged in official documents; however in this case it has been acknowledged.
+The London Gazette of 14 March 2008 stated that "The Prince of Wales has been pleased to direct Letters Patent to be passed under the Privy Seal of His Royal Highness appointing Sir Ralph Ferrers Alexander Vyvyan Bt of Trelowarren, Helston in the County of Cornwall, High Sheriff of Cornwall."